orangespaceman/tweet-munger/README.md

 Setting up a new TweetMunger account will require a few accounts:

   * Create a new [Twitter](http://twitter.com/) account
   * [Register a new app](https://dev.twitter.com/) with the twitter account - take a note of the four different keys listed below, and make sure the app has read and write access.
+(Give it read and write access before creating your access tokens so they share this access, to check see [here](https://twitter.com/settings/applications))
   * [Register for a Bing App account](http://www.bing.com/developers/createapp.aspx) (or a [Google Translate API Key](http://code.google.com/apis/language/translate/v2/getting_started.html), but this may cease to exist from December 2011)